nitram509/ascii-telnet-server/README.md

 Wanna see it in action?
 Just watch http://asciinema.org/a/3132

-Tested with Python 2.6+, Python 3.5+
+Tested with Python 3.4+ \
+The support for Python 2.7 has been dropped.

 Original art work : Simon Jansen [http://www.asciimation.co.nz/](http://www.asciimation.co.nz/)
 Telnetification & Player coding : Martin W. Kirst